Boston | Cape Cod | Chicago | Hawaii | Las Vegas

-Chicago, the birthplace of the modern skyscraper is still a trendsetter in urban architecture and is a must for people interested in 20th century urban architecture.
 It was in Chicago where the world’s first skyscraper, the Home Insurance Building, was erected in 1885.
 But the Windy City offers a lot more than architecture alone: it is a bustling city, it is home to many great museums and it has some of the best Blues clubs.

 It is also a great city to live in, especially the northern part of the city has a great lively atmosphere and even nice beaches.
-The last decade, more and more luxury apartments are being built downtown, luring the Chicagoans back to the downtown area (better known as the Loop) in an attempt to reverse the exodus from downtown Chicago

-Climate : Chicago has an extreme climate with very hot summers and bitterly cold winters, its lakeside setting only slightly moderating the temperatures and adding some humidity to the atmosphere.
+Climate: Chicago has an extreme climate with very hot summers and bitterly cold winters, its lakeside setting only slightly moderating the temperatures and adding some humidity to the atmosphere.
 Chicago has distinct seasons, with a short spring, when temperatures are moderate and nights frosty.
 Summers are hot, sunny and humid, from June to the end of September, and are prone to thunderstorms.

 Transportation: Chicago has the largest public transportation system in the country and getting around the city is fast, easy and inexpensive, with an extensive network of rapid transit trains and buses.
 The train system has both underground lines and elevated tracks above the city and is known as the El; most visitors only use the El, but buses also cover every part of the city including the suburbs, albeit less regularly.
 Most train lines run 24 hours a day, with Overnight or Night Owl services taking over between midnight and 5am, though only on some lines.
 The Metra commuter trains link the city to the outer suburbs, including Lake Michigan, Hyde Park and McCormick Place.
 Fares for the bus, subway and the El are standard, and a variety of visitor passes are available offering more economical travel.